Our team is skilled at integrating our teachings into the school curriculum at all grade levels, whether here at our Sanctuary or in your classroom.

 - Morning chore groups with activities such as watering, opening the greenhouses, seed saving work, cleaning and preparing for the day’s work, etc.

-- Experiences with the honeybee colonies and beekeepers doing their work
+- Experiences with the honeybee hives and beekeepers doing their work

 - Hikes and nature walks